 Outdoor activities include the chance to “horseback ride through the vineyards, bike through the vineyards, hike in the many state and regional parks, paddleboard or kayak on the Napa River, take hot air balloon rides, or zip line in the redwoods.”
 Spas in both Napa and Sonoma offer an astounding variety of indulgent experiences, from volcanic mud baths and CBD massages in Napa to Cedar enzyme baths and bathing rituals in Sonoma.

-Thanks to Melanie Schwartz and Booker & Butler for sharing expertise and ideas for this Napa and Sonoma article.
+Thanks to Melanie Schwartz and Booker and Butler for sharing expertise and ideas for this Napa and Sonoma article.